laffra/Ikke/README.md

  * Clone the repo and cd to its root
  * Optional: use a virtualenv
  * Run "python3 setup.py install"
+ * Visit "chrome://extensions" in your browser
- * Visit [Chrome Extension](chrome://extensions) and load the unpacked extension from the repo's "extension" folder.
+ * Load the unpacked extension from the repo's "extension" folder.

 # Usage